atombrenner/aws-image-optimizer/README.md

 When you use URL signing each image URL must be signed.
 If you don't use it, you must remove the CloudFront Function.
 If you use it, it is your responsibility to give the URL builder secure access to the shared secret.
-If for example some code (think React) runs in the browser and creates URLs (e.g. set image srcset), signing is no longer useful as the secret is visible in the browser and can be easily stolen.
+If for example some code (think React) runs in the browser and creates URLs (e.g. setting image srcset), signing is no longer useful as the secret is visible in the browser and can be easily stolen.
-Only if you can guarantee that all URLs are signed in a secure environment (server) URL signing makes sense.
+Only if you can guarantee that all URLs are signed in a secure environment (server rendered) signing makes sense.

 ## Caveats